AndroidDoctorr/GPT-Tools/README.md

 #### Create Pre-Trained Model

-This function takes in a file path of a dataset and prepares a pre-trained model from the input data, given an optional base model, and returns the ID of the new model, as a string.
+This function returns the npm command necessary to create a new model from the OpenAI CLI.

     async createPTM(filePath: string): string

+Add this script to your `package.json` to use the command from a server-side application:

+    "scripts":{
+        "train-model": "openai tools fine_tunes.prepare_data -f $npm_config_file",
+        ...
+    }

 ## Terms